jadapressman/New-Component/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

-I am selecting the playlist component over the others
+I am selecting the playlist component over the others because it seems the easiest for me to impelement and it is the one I am the most passionate about which will make this project more fun.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my